lanalancia/demo_QA_2026/readme.md

 run python test.py

 next scripts are ready to showcase:
-# TODO
+* WIP

 **Content:**
 This project has multiple python scripts, that imitate various scenarios and test cases

-all_tests.py - runs all tests that are ready to showcase
+* playwright_tests/ - tests made with Playwright tools

 **AI:**